junyali/eXtra-Ores/README.md

 ## To do

-- Add recipes (I don't know why but they don't work :( )
+- Add recipes ✅
+- Add world generation ✅
-- Add more functionality, balance stats of tools and armours
+- Add more functionality, balance stats of tools and armours 🔨
-- Convert block and item registries to DataGens (tried this once and gave up after like 3 hours due to lack of documentation)
+- Convert block and item registries to DataGens (tried this once and gave up after like 3 hours due to lack of documentation) ❌

 ## How to run / build